stefaniejz/module-2-code-challenge-round-1-seattle-web-062419-rails-first-round-code-challenge-1564158485/README.md

 # Rails Code Challenge

 It's time to put our Rails know-how to the test.
-Today, we have a web application that allows for us to build.
+Today, we are asked to build an application that will be a superheroine character creator!

 ## Objectives
 + MVC